TopoMaskV3: 3D Mask Head with Dense Offset and Height Predictions for Road Topology Understanding: Conclusion

 \section{Conclusion}

 This work introduced TopoMaskV3, which matures the mask-based paradigm for road topology by incorporating dense offset and height prediction heads.
 On the geographically disjoint Near split, \textbf{TopoMaskV3~(F)} achieves state-of-the-art \textbf{28.5~OLS\textsubscript{l}}, and the mask-only variant matches TopoBDA at 27.3 OLS\textsubscript{l}.
-We also introduced geographically distinct splits and a long-range benchmark, showing that the mask head is more robust to geographic overfitting than the Bézier head, while LiDAR fusion is most beneficial at extended range and appears partially inflated on overlapping splits due to memorization.
-Although TopoMaskV3 currently includes a post-processing stage (i.e., it is not fully end-to-end), it provides a \textbf{fundamentally different representation}: the dense offset field is a principled, rasterized-output-specific solution complementary to parametric approaches.
+We also introduced geographically distinct splits and a long-range benchmark, showing that the mask head is more robust to geographic overfitting than the Bezier head, while LiDAR fusion is most beneficial at extended range and appears partially inflated on overlapping splits due to memorization.
+Although TopoMaskV3 is not yet fully end-to-end, its dense offset field offers a principled raster-specific alternative complementary to parametric approaches.

 { \textbf{Acknowledgements.} We acknowledge computational resources from TRUBA (TÜBİTAK ULAKBİM) and the EuroHPC Joint Undertaking (via MareNostrum 5 at BSC-CNS). }